 Another great plus of this method feeder is that it comes with a swivel for your hooklength.
 Some method feeder producers do not specify the exact size of the barrel swivel that is needed for the feeder, which can be a little inconvenient, I find.
 Getting a complete method feeder setup that is ready for the swim is much more practical!

 All in all, a very good method feeder that roughly costs £1.8 per piece.
-Given that you will loose a few of them though and then, it’s a very decently priced feeder!
+Given that you will lose a few of them though and then, it’s a very decently priced feeder!

 Hirisi Inline Carp Method Feeder